 The Trust continuously reviews its systems and procedures for the confidentiality, integrity and security of personal and confidential data, and always works towards reducing data security incidents.
-As a result of investigations into incidents and reviews of IG, Data Security & Records Management by the Information Governance Group, measures are taken to ensure the procedures and policies on Information Governance and Data Security are updated to enable compliance.
+As a result of investigations into incidents and reviews of IG, Data Security & Records Management by the Information Governance Group, measures are taken to ensure the procedures and Data Security are updated to enable compliance.